Women in India: Timeline of women's achievements in India

-2023: Surekha Yadav became the first woman in India to drive the indegeniously made Vande Bharat train cruising a distance of 455 kilometers from Solapur to Mumbai on 13th March 2023.

 Politics

 India has one of the highest number of female politicians in the world.
 Women have held high offices in India including that of the President, Prime Minister, Speaker of the Lok Sabha and Leader of the Opposition.

 The Indian states Madhya Pradesh, Bihar, Uttarakhand, Himachal Pradesh, Andhra Pradesh, Chhattisgarh, Jharkhand, Kerala, Karnataka, Maharashtra, Orissa, Rajasthan and Tripura have implemented 50% reservation for women in PRIs.
 Majority of candidates in these Panchayats are women.
 In 2015, 100% of elected members in Kodassery Panchayat in Kerala are women.
 There are currently 16 female chief ministers in India as of 2020.

 As of 2018, 12 out of 29 states and the union territory of Delhi have had at least one female Chief Minister.

 Currently there are 81 women members and 458 male members in the Indian Parliament which equals 15.3% and 84.97% respectively.

 Culture

 The status of women in India is strongly connected to family relations.
 In India, the family is seen as crucially important, and in most of the country, the family unit is patrilineal.
 Families are usually multi-generational, with the bride moving to live with the in-laws.
 Families are usually hierarchical, with the elders having authority over the younger generations and men over women.
 The vast majority of marriages are monogamous (one husband and one wife), but both polygyny and polyandry in India have a tradition among some populations in India.
 Weddings in India can be quite expensive.
 Most marriages in India are arranged.

 With regard to dress, a sari (a long piece of fabric draped around the body) and salwar kameez are worn by women all over India.
 A bindi is part of a woman's make-up.
 Despite common belief, the bindi on the forehead does not signify marital status; however, the Sindoor does.

 Rangoli (or Kolam) is a traditional art very popular among Indian women.

 In 1991, the Kerala High Court restricted entry of women above the age of 10 and below the age of 50 from Sabarimala Shrine as they were of the menstruating age.
 On 28 September 2018, the Supreme Court of India lifted the ban on the entry of women.
 It said that discrimination against women on any grounds, even religious, is unconstitutional.